Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Additional methodological details

 \subsection{Constructing two-sided conformal confidence intervals}

 This section describes two alternatives methods for constructing two-sided conformal confidence intervals.
-The first method, explained in Section~\ref{app:two-sided-chr}, consists of directly calibrating a sequence of nested two-sided intervals, as outlined in Section~\ref{sec:methods}.
-The second method, explained in Section~\ref{app:two-sided-bonferroni}, consists of separately calibrating two sequences of lower and upper one-sided confidence intervals, each adopting the significance level $\alpha/2$ instead of $\alpha$.
-The second approach is easier to implement compared to the first one, building upon the techniques detailed earlier in this paper, but it may be less statistically efficient.
+The first method, explained in Appendix~\ref{app:two-sided-bonferroni}, consists of separately calibrating two sequences of lower and upper one-sided confidence intervals, each adopting the significance level $\alpha/2$ instead of $\alpha$.
+This is relatively easy to implement but may be less efficient than the second method, explained in Appendix~\ref{app:two-sided-chr}, which consists of directly calibrating a sequence of nested two-sided intervals.